Ahmedmosaafan/Ahmedmosaafan/README.md

 ---

 ## 🌍 Goals
-- Gain professional experience in Robotics & AI
+- Gain professional experience in Robotics & Automation
 - Build and publish more open-source projects

 ---